webdriverio/webdriverio/docs/guide/usage/customcommands.md

 });
 ```

 Note that the result of your custom command will be the result of the promise you return.
-Also there is no support for synchronous commands in standalone mode therefor you always have to handle asynchronous commands using Promises.
+Also there is no support for synchronous commands in standalone mode therefore you always have to handle asynchronous commands using Promises.

 By default WebdriverIO will throw an error if you try to overwrite an existing command.
-You can bypass that behavior by passing `true` as 3rd parameter to the `addCommand` function.
+You can bypass this behavior by passing `true` as 3rd parameter to the `addCommand` function.